-Bart Brooks begins his seventh season with the Blue Demons in 2012-12.
+Bart Brooks begins his ninth season with the Blue Demons in 2014-15.
 Brooks originally joined the DePaul staff as Director of Basketball Operations prior to the 2006-07 season and was promoted to his current role as an assistant coach in May of 2007.

 Brooks is involved in all aspects of the Blue Demon basketball program while he specifically aids in the development of DePaul's post players.